 +Wearing socks in sex because when your feet are warm, it helps you to stay present

 +Tickling to break up the monotony of one type of touch

 +Taking a pause/breather when you notice you’ve checked out because it gives you a better chance of getting back into it

 And above all, just giving the awkwardness a big old hug and saying…’well, this is awkward’ and start your touch and attention from the least threatening place.
 Build it up from there.
 If it’s full blown awkward or uncomfortable, don’t keep doing that thing.
 Scale it back to a place of safety.

 Sex isn’t meant to be on a script, perfectly curated or predictable.
 It is meant to be a little raw and a little unpredictable.

 Start with playing around the mindsets and move into bringing the expectations down into what is realistic.
 Bring it into your life as it is now rather than leaving it in the past with your memories or projecting it into what your ultimate fantasy is.
 Maybe you can make a space look like that fantasy once in a while but not all the time.
 Sex for the most part, is probably going to be in a familiar space so make that space as welcoming to being sexual as you can.

 I have complete hope that you won’t need to get your old sex life back because your new one will be so YOU.

 P.S.
 Like I said - you aren't going back...you're going forward only that, sometimes, a little help is needed to do that.
-I would be so honoured to walk alongside you in an introductory session to point out some of the things you may be struggling to see and to dissolve some of the blocks that are feeling pretty solid right now.
+I would be so honoured to walk alongside you in Open to Receiving to point out some of the things you may be struggling to see and to dissolve some of the blocks that are feeling pretty solid right now.
 Let's see where you are, briefly look back and then look ever forward to this new chapter of your sexual life.
 Mmm exciting!
-To book, head straight to my sessions page and we can start talking (and if you book and pay for your intro session before July 31, you beat the gentle price rise!)
+To get started, book your private discussion via my sessions page and we can start talking.